ied206/Joveler.FileMagician/README.md

 |          | arm64        | Yes    |
 | macOS    | x64          | Yes    |

+macOS arm64 should be supported on theory, but I do not have access to an Apple Sillicon device to test.
+Please contribute if you have an ARM64 macOS machine.

 #### Tested Linux distributions

 | Architecture | Distribution | Note |